 The presacral space is located between the rectum and the sacrococcygeal part of the spine.

-An increase in the width of the presacral space measurement is considered indicative of pathology in the rectum and/or other structures in the pelvis.
-This alteration is usually seen in lower GI barium enema studies and on plain film.
+An increase in the width of the presacral space measurement is considered indicative of pathology in the rectum or other structures in the pelvis.
+This alteration is usually seen in barium enema studies and on plain film.

-The upper limits of normal for the presacral space width is 15 mm in patients younger than 45 years 2.
-However, some patients have measurements over 15 mm with no apparent reason (fewer still have measurements above 20 mm).
-This possibility increases with increased age.
-Factors such as age, sex and the weight of the patient should be taken into consideration 2.
+The upper limits of normal for the presacral space width is 15 mm in patients younger than 45 years old 2.
+However, some patients have measurements over 15 mm with no apparent reason (fewer still have 'normal' measurements above 20 mm), which increases with older age.
+Factors such as sex and weight of the patient should also be taken into consideration 2.

 Updating… Please wait.